-\lvlthreesection{SVD Hit Time Calibration} The hit time calibration procedure makes use of clusters in order to minimize the effect of the electronic noise.
+\lvlthreesection{SVD hit time calibration} The hit time calibration procedure uses clusters in order to minimize the effect of the electronic noise.
 The cluster time is calculated as an average of the strip time weighted with the strip charge, summed over the strips in the cluster.
-We will call \traw\ the raw cluster time measured in the SVD reference frame, and \tZ\ the time of the event estimated by the \acrshort{CDC} measured in the trigger reference frame (see section~\ref{sec:C4_timeref}).
-The calibration exploits the correlation between the cluster time and the time of the event, and it has been optimized on data.
-In the following we explain the method showing results on simulated events; results on data are reported in section~\ref{sec:C7_hit_time_determination}.
+As discussed in section~\ref{sec:C4_timeref}, \traw\ is the raw cluster time measured in the SVD time reference frame, while \tZ\ is the time of the event estimated by the \acrshort{CDC} measured in the trigger reference frame.
+The calibration, exploiting the correlation between the cluster time and the time of the event, was optimized on data.
+In the following, the method is explained showing results on simulated events; results on data are reported in section~\ref{sec:C7_hit_time_determination}.

-First, we define the time of the event expressed in the SVD reference frame as \tZsvd\, computed shifting the event \tZ\ by a known event-dependent quantity $\delta t$, based on the \gls{triggerbin}, and that gives an additional information about the arrival of the trigger to the SVD system:
+First, the time of the event expressed in the SVD reference frame as \tZsvd\ is computed shifting the event \tZ\ by a known event-dependent quantity $\delta t$, based on the \gls{triggerbin}, and that gives an additional information about the arrival of the trigger to the SVD system:

-The goal of the calibration is to produce a calibrated hit time, that corresponds to the \tZsvd, starting from the $(\tZsvd,\traw)$ correlation plot; an example plot is shown in figure~\ref{fig:C4_TH2F_CoG_calibration}.
-In this calibration procedure we neglect the effect of flight time of the particles, and determine the calibration function $f(\traw)$ empirically modeled using a third-order polynomial.
+The goal of the calibration is to produce a calibrated hit time, corresponding to the \tZsvd, starting from the $(\tZsvd,\traw)$ correlation plot.
+In this calibration procedure the effect of flight time of the particles is neglected, and the calibration function $f(\traw)$ is determined empirically using a third-order polynomial.
 The calibration function parameters are extracted by a fit on data of the x-profile of the two-dimensional $(\tZsvd,\traw)$ correlation histogram:

-In figure~\ref{fig:C4_TH2F_CoG_calibration} we show an example of the $(\tZsvd,\traw)$ calibration 2D plot, with the fitted function superimposed. {} The calibration parameters ($a,b,c,d$) are separately extracted for each sensor side and are stored in the Conditions Database.
+In figure~\ref{fig:C4_TH2F_CoG_calibration} an example of the $(\tZsvd,\traw)$ calibration 2D plot, with the fitted function superimposed is shown. {} The calibration parameters ($a,b,c,d$) are separately extracted for each sensor side and are stored in the Conditions Database.
 During reconstruction the strip time is calibrated using equation~\ref{eq:timecalib} and finally shifted in the trigger reference frame, which is common to all detectors.
 The calibrated strip time is then: